wildblueguy/phoenix-for-linux-beta/CONTRIBUTING.md

 - Many DRY violations in scripts (may benefit from Bash functions)
 - Script state management could be better
 - A script is needed to downgrade/reconcile crypts configured with service features, for local use, e.g. in WSL (need self-signed certs?)
+- The OpenIPMI service is auto-installed with Prometheus Node Exporter, which will fail to start if the associated hardware is unavailable, resulting in a 'degraded' system (solve on Ubuntu with `apt remove openipmi`)
 - A containerized connector for LLDAP and Vaultwarden is available, but unimplemented
 - Privacy concern: Unknown if HedgeDoc removes metadata from uploaded images (it should)
 - Nextcloud install is not sufficiently automated, contains race condition